Mindfulness you can use.

 - Worry holds you back

-- Fear of criticism or failure paralyse you
+- Fear of failure paralyse you

 - It’s hard to achieve a sense of calm and serenity